AWS Big Data Blog

 Cybersecurity Awareness Month: Learn about the job zero of securing your data using Amazon Redshift

-Amazon Redshift is the most widely used cloud data warehouse.
+Amazon Redshift is a fast, petabyte-scale cloud data warehouse delivering the best price-performance.
 It allows you to run complex analytic queries against terabytes to petabytes of structured and semi-structured data, using sophisticated query optimization, columnar on high-performance storage, and massively parallel query execution.

 At AWS, we embrace the culture that security is job zero, by which we mean it’s even more important than any number one priority.
 AWS provides comprehensive security capabilities to satisfy the most demanding requirements, and Amazon Redshift provides data security out of the box at no extra cost.
 Amazon Redshift uses the AWS security frameworks to implement industry-leading security in the areas of authentication, access control, auditing, logging, compliance, data protection, and network security.